Go back

 When I buy tomatoes, I freeze them so I can enjoy them all year-round.

-Federica: And then do you grate it?
-I know that some people grate tomatoes.
+Federica: So you freeze them whole, and then do you grate them?
+I know that some people grate frozen tomatoes in their salads.

 Federica: I understand.
-Freezing is amazing because you can preserve a lot of food.
+Freezing is an amazing way to preserve food.

 More Than a Recipe